NatnaelTesfaye9098/Group-travel-tracker/README.md

 # Group Travel Tracker

-A minimal Node.js + PostgreSQL app that tracks which countries each individual in a group has visited.
+A Node.js + PostgreSQL app that tracks which countries each individual in a group has visited.

 ## Features